-∴ (three dots) means "therefore" and first appeared in print in the 1659 book Teusche Algebra ("Teach Yourself Algebra") by mathematician Johann Rahn (1622-1676).

-Teusche Algebra also contains the first use of the obelus, " \div ", to denote division.

-∵ (upside-down dots) means "because" and seems to have first appeared in the 1805 book The Gentleman's Mathematical Companion.
+- .: (three dots) means "therefore" and first appeared in print in the 1659 book Teusche Algebra ("Teach Yourself Algebra") by mathematician Johann Rahn (1622-1676). - Teusche Algebra also contains the first use of the obelus, "÷", to denote division. - : (upside-down dots) means "because" and seems to have first appeared in the 1805 book The Gentleman's Mathematical Companion.
 However, it is much more common (and less ambiguous) to just abbreviate "because" as "b/c".

-⇒ (the such that sign) means "under the condition that" and first appeared in the 1906 edition of Formulaire de mathematiqués by the logician Giuseppe Peano (1858-1932).
-However, it is much more common (and less ambiguous) to just abbreviate "such that" as "s.t.".

-There are two good reasons to avoid using " \ni " in place of "such that".
-First of all, the abbreviation "s.t." is significantly more suggestive of its meaning than is " \ni ".
-Perhaps more importantly, though, the symbol " \ni " is now commonly used to mean "contains as an element", which is a logical extension of the usage of the unquestionably standard symbol " \in " to mean "is contained as an element in".

-- ⇒ (the implies sign) means "logically implies that", and \leftarrow (the is implied by sign) means "is logically implied by".
+- ⇒ (the such that sign) means "under the condition that" and first appeared in the 1906 edition of Formulaire de mathématiques by the logician Giuseppe Peano (1858-1932).
+However, it is much more common (and less ambiguous) to just abbreviate "such that" as "s.t.". - There are two good reasons to avoid using " $\ni$ " in place of "such that".
+First of all, the abbreviation "s.t." is significantly more suggestive of its meaning than is " $\ni$ ".
+More importantly, the symbol " $\ni$ " is now commonly used to mean "contains as an element", which is a logical extension of the usage of the standard symbol " $\in$ " to mean "is contained as an element in". - $\Rightarrow$ (the implies sign) means "logically implies that", and $\Leftarrow$ (the is implied by sign) means "is logically implied by".
 Both have an unclear historical origin.
-(E.g., "if it's raining, then it's pouring" is equivalent to saying "it's raining ⇒ it's pouring.") - (the iff symbol) means "if and only if" (abbreviated "iff") and is used to connect two logically equivalent mathematical statements.
-(E.g., "it's raining iff it's pouring" means simultaneously that "if it's raining, then it's pouring" and that "if it's pouring, then it's raining".
-In other words, the statement "it's raining ⇔ it's pouring" means simultaneously that "it's raining ⇒ it's pouring" and "it's raining ⇐ it's pouring".)
-The abbreviation "iff" is attributed to the mathematician Paul Halmos (1916-2006). - ∀ (the universal quantifier) means "for all" and was first used in the 1935 publication Untersuchungen ueber das logische Schliessen ("Investigations on Logical Reasoning") by logician Gerhard Gentzen (1909-1945).
-He called it the All-Zeichen ("all character") by analogy to the symbol "∃", which means "there exists". - \exists (the existential quantifier) means "there exists" and was first used in the 1897 edition of Formulaire de mathematiqués by the logician Giuseppe Peano (1858-1932). - □ (the Halmos tombstone or Halmos symbol) means "Q.E.D.", which is an abbreviation of the Latin phrase quod erat demonstrandum ("which was to be proven").
+(E.g., "if it's raining, then it's pouring" is equivalent to saying "it's raining $\Rightarrow$ it's pouring.") - - ∀ (the universal quantifier) means "for all" and was first used in the 1935 publication Untersuchungen über das logische Schliessen ("Investigations on Logical Reasoning") by logician Gerhard Gentzen (1909-1945).
+He called it the All-Zeichen ("all character") by analogy to the symbol "∃", which means "there exists". - ∃ (the existential quantifier) means "there exists" and was first used in the 1897 edition of Formulaire de mathématiques by the logician Giuseppe Peano (1858-1932). - □ (the Halmos tombstone or Halmos symbol) means "Q.E.D.", which is an abbreviation of the Latin phrase quod erat demonstrandum ("which was to be proven").
 "Q.E.D." has been the most common way to symbolize the end of a logical argument for many centuries, but the modern convention of the "tombstone" is now generally preferred both because it is easier to write and because it is visually more compact.

-The symbol " \Box " was first made popular by mathematician Paul Halmos (1916-2006).
+The symbol "\(\sigma\)" was first made popular by mathematician Paul Halmos (1916-2006).